athan37/LoginSystemWithFace/README.txt

 Instructions for executing the project:
 ---------------------------------------
-The face_detector directory contains 2 important files for face detection which come from opencv dnn module.
+The default_faces directory contains 2 important files for face detection which come from opencv dnn module.
 The app will load 2 files from that directory to create a detector object.